kristus123/game-engine/ideas.md

 # Ideas to implement

+## Lore

+**NB!
+This universe takes place in the Dongman / Schlongman / Dongmaster / Schlongdongman / Dongmaster/ universe, which is not a universe that is politically correct nor does it represent the opinions or values of the creators of this universe.**

+This game takes place after the occurrences of the first 7 movies, meaning the world has already been taken over by women and most of the story of DongMaster has taken place.
+The whereabouts of DongMaster is currently unknown.

+Elon Musk shot up rockets in secrecy, hoping to save as many of his fellow men.
+Technology in space has evolved at a pace similar to the Personal computers back on earth.

+Once you go to space there is no way of communicating with the world as MuskNet (Also known as StarLink) is the only available internet provider in space.
+The state of Earth is none the less in a bad state, as by simply looking down on the blue planet you will see nuclear bombs are firing on a dailybasis.

 ## Clean piss

 The game starts by you having to clean piss because every kid has to do mandatory piss cleaning service.